riverar9/fastai_course/README.md

 # fastai_course
-Where I will be publishing any work I do with fastai
+Where I will be publishing any work I create while learning fastai